 Set up a view of your contacts that includes custom fields

-- In Outlook Contacts, on the View tab, click Change View, and then click List.
+- In Outlook Contacts, on the View menu, point to Current View, and then click Phone List.

-- Right-click a column heading, and then click Field Chooser on the shortcut menu.
+- Right-click a column heading, and then click Field Chooser.

 - In the drop-down list at the top of the Field Chooser dialog box, select User-defined fields in folder.